Homepage Good practice Notifying the Commission

 The information provided to the Commission should be relevant and proportionate to the circumstances of the case and would normally include:

-• A brief account of the circumstances of the incident or situation, its antecedents, and any other relevant information
+• A brief account of the circumstances of the incident or situation, its background, and any other relevant information

 • Information on the diagnosis, treatment, and the mental state of the person